luke36/2048/README.md

 # 2048
 A simple command line version of the game 2048.
-Run on Windows ONLY.
+Runs on Windows ONLY.